csiro-wsn/tutedocs/Connectivity/CN.1-GPIO.md

 ### **2.2 GPIO Interaction**

+Typically, when you interact with new hardware, you must first enable the kernel driver for it, this is usually done using a kernel configuration file (KConfig).
+In our case for GPIO, it is enabled in the `prj.conf` file in the application directory with `CONFIG_GPIO=y`.
+Most boards will typically have basic hardware functionality like gpio, uart and i2c enabled by default in the board definitions (in the Zephyr source).
+You can refer to `OS.2.1-Building_Tips` for a guide on adding segmented KConf files to the build system.

-If you have read through the blinky sample that we use as boilerplate, you may have already noticed that to toggle the led, it uses the `device-tree macros` from within the `main.c` file.
+If you have already read through the blinky sample that we use as boilerplate, you may have already noticed that to toggle the led, it uses the `device-tree macros` from within the `main.c` file.

 For example,
 ```